Cosmological phase transitions: from perturbative particle physics to gravitational waves: Effective potential

 The one-loop Parwani procedure given in \cref{Eq:VeffParwani} is very similar to the one-loop Goldstone resummation of \cref{Eq:V1L_GSResum}.
 Furthermore, similar to the more general expression for Goldstone resummation, \cref{Eq:Veff_GSResum}, which is valid at higher orders, in the Parwani method one must take care to consistently cancel the higher corrections that are already included by the resummation procedure to avoid a double counting of these contributions.
 This procedure was demonstrated at the two-loop level for scalar $\phi^4$ theory in \refcite{Parwani:1991gq}.

 The Arnold-Espinosa procedure is an alternative prescription for including the resummed corrections that was proposed in \refcite{Arnold:1992rz} and which may be simpler to apply at higher orders.
-In this prescription at one loop one first performs a high temperature expansion on the finite-temperature potential $V_{1T}$ using \cref{eq:jb_high_t_exp}.\footnote{We only need to consider the high-temperature expansion of bosonic contributions since the fermions do not get a thermal masses at one loop.} The masses in this expression are then replaced with the thermal masses that were also calculated in the high-temperature limit.
+In this prescription, at the one-loop level one first performs a high-temperature expansion on the finite-temperature potential $V_{1T}$ using \cref{eq:jb_high_t_exp}.\footnote{We only need to consider the high-temperature expansion of bosonic contributions since the fermions do not get a thermal masses at one loop.} The masses in this expression are then replaced with the thermal masses that were also calculated in the high-temperature limit.
 In general the precise form of the corrections depends on the gauge.
 For simplicity we will first do this in the Landau gauge starting from \cref{Eq:VT1L_Landau} and substituting in \cref{eq:jb_high_t_exp}.

 Thus, we obtain the high-temperature contributions of the {\it contributing} bosonic modes,\footnote{A high-temperature expansion of the fermion contributions may also be carried out but since we only resum scalar and longitudinal gauge boson contributions here we will omit this.}